top of page

 • Any other child-related matter upon which the parents cannot agree, and agree in writing to submit to the parent coordinator.

-A parent coordinator is not a mental health professional and does not provide coparenting counseling or therapy.
+A parent coordinator is not acting as a mental health professional and does not provide coparenting counseling or therapy.
 Parent coordination is an Alternative Dispute Resolution process and the Parenting Coordinator’s role is akin to that of an arbitrator or mediator.

 Parents cannot hire Alice to be a parent coordinator on their own, outside of a child custody case.
 A parent coordinator must be identified and agreed upon as part of the development of a Parenting Plan, which is made a court order.
 The scope of the parent coordinator’s role must be clearly identified and agreed upon by the parents.